shapely/shapely/README.rst

 	:alt: PyPI
 	:target: https://badge.fury.io/py/pygeos

-This is a C/Python library that wraps geometry functions in GEOS in numpy ufuncs.
+Pygeos is a C/Python library that implements vectorized versions of the geometry functions from GEOS.
+By wrapping the GEOS operations in Numpy "universal functions", pygeos provides a significant performance improvement when working with large sets of geometries.
-This project is still in a mock-up phase: the API will most likely change.

 Why ufuncs?
 -----------

 A universal function (or ufunc for short) is a function that operates on n-dimensional arrays in an element-by-element fashion, supporting array broadcasting.
-The for-loops that are involved are fully implmemented in C, diminishing the overhead of the python interpreter.
+The for-loops that are involved are fully implmemented in C diminishing the overhead of the python interpreter.

-Pygeos aims to expose the geometry functions from GEOS into python to provide a fast and flexible means to work with large sets of geometries from python.

 The Geometry object